-Smart Option Loan Program Cohort Default Triangles
+Smart Option Loan Program Cohort Default Curves

-Terms and calculations used in the cohort default triangles are defined below:
+Terms and calculations used in the cohort default curves are defined below:

-- First P&I Repayment Period The month during which a borrower is first required to make a full principal and interest payment on a loan. - ▶ P&I Repayment Vintage The calendar year of a loan's First P&I Repayment Period. - ▶ Disbursed Principal Entering P&I Repayment The total amount of disbursed loan principal in a P&I Repayment Vintage, excluding any interest capitalization. - Reported Default Data - o For loans that default prior to their First P&I Repayment Period: Loans defaulting prior to their First P&I Repayment Period are included in the P&I Repayment Vintage corresponding to the calendar year in which the default occurs, and are aggregated and reported in Year 0 of that P&I Repayment Vintage in the relevant charts and tables.
+- First P&I Repayment Period The month during which a borrower is first required to make a full principal and interest payment on a loan. - ▶ P&I Repayment Vintage The calendar year of a loan's First P&I Repayment Period. - Disbursed Principal Entering P&I Repayment The total amount of disbursed loan principal in a P&I Repayment Vintage, excluding any interest capitalization. - Reported Default Data - - For loans that default prior to their First P&I Repayment Period: Loans defaulting prior to their First P&I Repayment Period are included in the P&I Repayment Vintage corresponding to the calendar year in which the default occurs, and are aggregated and reported in Year 0 of that P&I Repayment Vintage in the relevant charts and tables.
 For example: (a) if a loan's First P&I Repayment Period was scheduled for 2015, but the loan defaulted in 2014, the default amount is reflected in Year 0 of the 2014 P&I Repayment Vintage; and (b) if a loan's First P&I Repayment Period occurred in 2015, but the loan defaulted in 2015 before that First P&I Repayment Period, the default amount is reflected in Year 0 of the 2015 P&I Repayment Vintage. - For loans that default after their First P&I Repayment Period: Loans enter a particular annual P&I Repayment Vintage at different times during the P&I Repayment Vintage year.
 Default data is not reported for loans in a particular annual P&I Repayment Vintage until the First P&I Repayment Period has occurred for all loans in that annual P&I Repayment Vintage.
 Once reporting starts, data reflects defaults that occurred in a particular period through the number of months since December 31 of that annual P&I Repayment Vintage year.
-For example, in the relevant charts and tables included in this presentation as of September 30, 2016: (i) default data reported for loans in the 2015 P&I Repayment Vintage represents defaults occurring during the first nine months after a loan's First P&I Repayment Period regardless of the month in 2015 during which the first full principal and interest payment Period regardless of the month in 2014 during which the first full principal and interest payment for that loan became due. - Periodic Defaults For any loan in a particular P&I Repayment Vintage, the defaulted principal and interest is reflected in the year corresponding to the number of years since the First P&I Repayment Period for that loan. - ▶ Cumulative Defaults At any time for a particular P&I Repayment Vintage, the cumulative sum of Periodic Defaults for that vintage. - o Defaulted principal includes any interest capitalization that occurred prior to default - o Defaulted principal is not reduced by any amounts recovered after the loan defaulted - Because the numerator includes capitalized interest while the denominator does not, default rates are higher than if the numerator and denominator both included capitalized interest
+For example, in the relevant charts and tables included in this presentation as of March 31, 2017: (i) default data reported for loans in the 2016 P&I Repayment Vintage represents defaults occurring during the first 3 months after a loan's First P&I Repayment Period regardless of the month in 2016 during which the first full principal and interest payment for that loan became due; and (ii) default data for loans in the 2015 P&I Repayment Vintage represents defaults occurring during the first 15 months after a loan's First P&I Repayment Period regardless of the month in 2015 during which the first full principal and interest payment for that loan became due. - Periodic Defaults For any loan in a particular P&I Repayment Vintage, the defaulted principal and interest is reflected in the year corresponding to the number of years since the First P&I Repayment Period for that loan. - Cumulative Defaults At any time for a particular P&I Repayment Vintage, the cumulative sum of Periodic Defaults for that vintage. - Defaulted principal includes any interest capitalization that occurred prior to default - Defaulted principal is not reduced by any amounts recovered after the loan defaulted - Because the numerator includes capitalized interest while the denominator (i.e., Disbursed Principal Entering P&I Repayment) does not, default rates are higher than they would be if the numerator and denominator both included capitalized interest